Healing Sexual Trauma: A Professional Training in Trauma-Informed Care

 What’s included in this online course:

-- Over a dozen video interviews with experts on the topics of trauma, stress and resilience physiology, alternative and holistic healing, social justice and transformative justice, and more
+- 20 video interviews with experts on the topics of trauma, sexual abuse, stress and resilience physiology, alternative and holistic healing, social justice and transformative justice, and more

 - Transcripts of all video interviews

 - Supporting reading materials selected by our teaching team to enhance the learning from the course content

 How does the course work?